Recent Developments and Perspectives in Variational Quantum Eigensolvers for Molecular Electronic Structure: Methods, Tradeoffs, and Benchmarking: Introduction

-where $\hat{H}$ is the qubit Hamiltonian, $ | \psi(\vec{\theta}) \rangle $ is the trial wave function parameterized by $ \vec{\theta} $, and $ E(\vec{\theta}) $ is eigenvalue (energy) of the system.
-While $\hat{H}$ can be written in first quantization representation, the methods considered in this overview are built upon the second quantization representation of the Hamiltonian:
+Among NISQ-compatible strategies, hybrid quantum-classical methods attempt to trade deep coherent evolution for repeated state preparation, measurement, and classical post-processing.
+One of the most widely studied examples is the variational quantum eigensolver (VQE), which approximates eigenstates. of a Hamiltonian by minimizing the energy expectation value of a parameterized trial state.\cite{Peruzzo2014} The quantum computer prepares and measures the ansatz state, while the classical optimizer updates the variational parameters to lower the energy according to the variational principle.
+This hybrid workflow is illustrated schematically in Figure \ref{Vanilla_VQE}.
+Compared with fully quantum algorithms, this hybrid approach reduces circuit depth at the cost of increased classical optimization and measurement effort. \cite{McClean_2014} The energy is given by

-where $a^{\dagger}_{p}$ and $a_p$ are the operators that act upon the orbital $p$ to excite or de-excite the electrons from the molecular orbitals.
-These are called the creation and annihilation operators respectively.
-The one and two electron integrals, $h_{pq}$ and $h_{pqrs}$ respectively, are easily calculated on classical computers as a part of the state preparation usually through solving the Hartree-Fock equations.
+where $\hat{H}$ is the qubit Hamiltonian, $ | \psi(\vec{\theta}) \rangle $ is the trial wavefunction parameterized by $ \vec{\theta} $, and $ E(\vec{\theta}) $ is the energy expectation value of the trial state.
+For molecular applications, the electronic Hamiltonian is typically expressed in second quantization

-Several other mappings besides the aforementioned Jordan-Wigner mapping can be used to map $\hat{H}$ to the qubits of a quantum computer.
-The two other most popular mapping methods are Bravyi-Kitaev and parity.\cite{bravyi2017,Bravyi2002} This will map the second quantization fermionic operators of the Hamiltonian to qubit operators that can be deployed on quantum hardware.
-The resultant qubit Hamiltonian can be represented as:
+where $a^{\dagger}_{p}$ and $a_{p}$ are fermionic creation and annihilation operators, respectively, and $h_{pq}$ and $g_{pqrs}$ are one- and two-electron integrals in the chosen orbital basis.